-New eligibility algorithm threatens at-home care for 8,000 seniors and...
+New eligibility algorithm threatens at-home care for 8,000 seniors, di...

 Advocates say they’ve repeatedly brought up concerns with the state based on clients they see are desperately in need of services who will no longer qualify.

-“The only thing that we can do is just go ahead and allow them to do this, and then if there’s enough people that fall off the services and end up going to the nursing home, going in the hospital, having lots of problems because they’re not getting the services, then we can look at doing a class action lawsuit,” said Gundy, the southwest Missouri advocate.
+“The only thing that we can do is just go ahead and allow them to do this, and then if there’s enough people that fall off the services and end up going to the nursing home, going in the hospital, having lots of problems because they’re not getting the services, then we can look at doing a class action lawsuit,” said Gundy, the Southwest Missouri advocate.

 “Which is really sad, because those people have to get hurt or have really bad health problems for something to get done.”